vmiklos/plees-tracker/guide/src/usage.md

 your sleeps, but you may sleep multiple times a day.
 This will first count the sum of your sleeps within a day, and count the average of those sums.

-The 'Ignore empty days when show average of daily sums' setting by default ignores empty days when counting the average of daily sums, assuming that you probably just forgot to track your sleep(s) on that day.
+The 'Ignore empty days when showing average of daily sums' setting by default ignores empty days when counting the average of daily sums, assuming that you probably just forgot to track your sleep(s) on that day.
 If this is not the case and you in fact sometimes skip an entire day, then disable this setting.